cgiff9/automata/dfa/README.txt

 ./dfa auto_mysetery.txt 110101 -a500 -r40

-will delay the output for 500 milliseconds on an accepted string or delay 40 milliseconds on a rejected string.
-Both options allow for scripts/ batch operations using this program to slow down sufficiently to be observed.
+These options will delay the output for 500 milliseconds on an accepted string or delay 40 milliseconds on a rejected string.
+Both options allow for scripts/batch operations using this program to slow down sufficiently to be observed more slowly.

-LAST MODIFIED: 23-02-08
+LAST MODIFIED: 23-02-14
 CREATION DATE: 15-02-09